-We have audited the Southwest Georgia Regional Commission's ("the RC") compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of RC's major federal programs for the year ended June 30, 2015.
+We have audited the Southwest Georgia Regional Commission's ("the RC") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the RC's major federal programs for the year ended June 30, 2016.
 The RC's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.